MayowaObisesan/grpc-communication-django/README.md

 #### How to run the project
-User Project
+Run the user project as a seperate django project with it's own apps User Project
 ```
 python manage.py runserver
 ```

+Run the currency project as a seperate django project with it's own apps.
 Currency Project
 ```
 python manage.py runserver 0.0.0.0:50051